 A capsule wardrobe is basically having a small number of simple-yet-stylish pieces of clothing.
 It’s a concept that’s becoming more and more popular these days.

-A minimalist person will know what looks good on them and how to mix items together for new outfits.
+A minimalistic person will know what looks good on them and how to mix items together for new outfits.
 They only purchase clothes that they truly need and will add value to their wardrobe.

-They value space
+4. They value space

 Minimalist people value the use of space and have a knack for making sure that everything in their house has its own place.

 Everything they own serves a purpose, and they see no point in owning things they don’t need, want or use.
-They know how to organise their space well and maintain it.
+They know how to organise their physical space well and maintain it.

-They don’t enjoy tidying or cleaning
+5. They don’t enjoy tidying or cleaning

 Minimalist people really don’t enjoy tidying and cleaning.